 Such unsettled times are particularly evident in the Israeli context, where an extreme rightwing coalition has adopted an explicitly antiliberal and anti-genderism Agenda (Frenkel 2023; Herzberg-Druker 2023).
 As part of the attempted judicial overhaul and financed by American-Jewish doners, for example through the Kohelet Policy Forum, these process has resulted in pushing women out of the top managements of state organizations and ministries (Dori 2023).
 The social crises in Israel have become intensified and radicalized.
 Specifically, the Hamas Attack on October 7, 2023, signaled the beginning of a prolonged war, unsettling social realities and deepening divisions and conflicts in practically every aspect of national sociopolitical life.
 War affects women and men in various ways, with issues of power, gender, ethics, and morality playing central roles.
 It is still difficult to predict the nature of the postwar gender order, but the war will clearly be central to the findings of the proposed study.
 For example, it is already evident that the prolonged war has strengthened anti-progressive, nationalist, militarist and hyper-masculine trends, and may therefore increase the widening social and gender inequalities (Karazi-Presler and Sasson-Levy 2024).

 Given that organizations are major contexts in which cultural meanings are shaped and materialize (Swidler 2023), attacks on gender equality issues require an empirical examination of how they trickle down into organizational life, and how these processes vary by cultural context.
-The goal of the proposed study is to conduct a comparative examination of perceptions of gender equality ethics (defined here as the application of gendered moral beliefs) among women and men in tech work environments presumed to be characterized by egalitarian ethics.
+The goal of the proposed study is to conduct a comparative examination of perceptions of gender equality ethics (defined here as the application of gendered moral beliefs) among women and men in high-tech work environments presumed to be characterized by egalitarian ethics.
 That is, the technology sector is an organizational context that is characterized by a heightened awareness of gender equality issues, while its underlying structures remain stubbornly male-dominated.

 The relevance of the tricking down of “cultural wars” into tech organizations draws on the preliminary results from a pilot study with 15 Israeli male managers in high-tech corporations who were interviewed about the ethics of gender equality in the workplace.
 The respondents defined themselves as change agents committed to equality, but they also viewed cultural dynamics as progressing too far.
 They spoke about the ways these macro cultural dynamics produced inconvenience with workplace constraints, reflected in their perceived lack of freedom and need to be on guard, leading them to compromise their authenticity to maintain political correctness – all in order to not be perceived as immoral, misogynistic, or even violent men.
 The interviewees perceived political correctness as an important standard, but also as an imposed agenda that has a negative effect on their ability to enjoy work.
 Revealing a sociological drama characterized by tension between their declared moral commitment to equality and simultaneous sense of moral threat, their responses pointed to the importance of understanding how macro forces were interpreted at the organizational and subjective level.